 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services highlights ‘sue the b*stards mantra’

-My master solicitor and founding partner Bob Marshall had a figurine of a lawyer on his desk with a caption reading: “sue the bastards!”.
-It was a fitting mantra for our firm which continues to this day – here we are, nearly 40 years later, still suing illegitimate banks and insurance companies.
+My master solicitor and founding partner Bob Marshall had a figurine of a lawyer on his desk with an engraving that read: “Sue the bastards!”
+It was a fitting mantra for our firm, which continues to this day.
+Here we are, nearly 40 years later, still suing banks and insurance companies for misconduct.

 The Royal Commission into the finances sector

-From bribery, forgery and ‘liar loaning’, to exploitation of the dead, countless of abhorrent practices rife within financial institutions have been exposed since the RC began.
-In April, AMP’s chief lost his job after the insurer admitted to lying to regulators.
-Around the same time Commonwealth Bank of Australia (CBA) admitted its financial planners charged fees from dead clients, in one case for as long as a decade.
+From bribery, forgery and ‘liar loaning,’ to exploitation of the dead, countless abhorrent practices rife within financial institutions have been exposed since the Royal Commission began.
+In April, the chief executive of AMP lost his job after the insurer admitted to lying to regulators.
+Around the same time, Commonwealth Bank of Australia (CBA) admitted that its financial planners charged fees to dead clients, in one case for as long as a decade.

-2. Negligent or fraudulent financial advice provided to bank customers by in house financial advisers who recommended investments in companies that were owned by the banks.
-The financial advice provided was often given to elderly customers to mortgaged their homes and placed the borrowed funds in risky investments.
-The purpose of the advice was so that the banks, financial advisers and related investment companies would receive huge fees and commissions from the transactions.
+1. In-house financial advisers providing customers with negligent or fraudulent financial advice, recommending investments in companies that were owned by the banks.
+Elderly customers were often advised to mortgage their homes and place the borrowed funds in risky investments so that the banks, financial advisers and related investment companies would receive huge fees and commissions from the transactions.

-3. Banks lending money to customers who clearly were in no financial position to repay those loans, including falsifying supporting documentation for their income and failing to properly investigate customers financial circumstances.
+2. Lending money to customers who clearly were in no financial position to repay those loans, including by falsifying supporting documentation for their income and failing to properly investigate customers’ financial circumstances.

-4. Banks taking action against customers to effectively bankrupt them and sell up their properties even though there had been no default under the loans or any incidents of insolvency.
+3. Acting against customers’ best interests to effectively bankrupt them and sell up their properties, even though there had been no default under the loans or any incidents of insolvency.

-6. Insurance companies breaching laws by cold calling customers and selling products to them over the telephone to lower socioeconomic and disadvantaged members of the community.
+5. Insurance companies breaking the law by cold-calling customers and selling products to lower socioeconomic and disadvantaged members of the community.

 Weak responses to the banking Royal Commission

-The most common inquiry to Attwood Marshall Lawyers’ commercial ligation team flowing on from the RC is for grossly negligent or fraudulent financial advice.
-Our lawyers are ready to fight for victims who have lost their homes, life savings, or quality of life, as a result of misconduct within the finances sector.
+Since the Royal Commission, our commercial ligation team has received an influx of enquiries about grossly negligent or fraudulent financial advice.
+Our lawyers are ready to fight for victims who have lost their homes, life savings, or quality of life, because of the misconduct of the financial sector.

-For a complimentary, obligation-free phone assessment of whether you are eligible for a No Win, No Fee claim for negligent or fraudulent financial advice contact: Commercial Litigation Department Manager and Senior Paralegal, Amanda Heather, on direct line 07 5506 8245, email aheather@attwoodmarshall.com.au.
+For a complimentary, obligation-free phone assessment of whether you are eligible for a No Win, No Fee claim for negligent or fraudulent financial advice, please contact Commercial Litigation Department Manager and Senior Paralegal, Amanda Heather, on direct line 07 5506 8245, email aheather@attwoodmarshall.com.au.
 Find out more about our Commercial Litigation department by clicking here.

 Share this article